bertiewooster/sympy-SoD-code/solve-subpage-template.md

 *Equations with no analytical solution content*

-### Equations Which Have an Analytical Solution, and SymPy Cannot Solve

-*Equations which have an analytical solution, and SymPy cannot solve content*

 Please post the problem on the
 [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).
 Until the issue